The Howard family finds generational success thanks to a strong ranching heritage and an enduring relationship with the Noble Research Institute.

 Don was willing to try practices that no one else was using.
 The neighbors laughed when he started running yearlings in the predominantly cow-calf country.
 They thought he was crazy when he planted bermudagrass in the 1960s.
 Now both practices are not only common on the Howard ranch but in the region.

 Don's desire to learn more, to understand more, drove him to ask questions about how he could improve his operation.
 When he heard about soil testing which would enable him to know the nutritive content of his soil he was intrigued.
-The only group conducting soil tests in the area at the time was the Noble Foundation in Ardmore, about 40 miles away.
+The only group conducting soil tests in the area at the time was the Noble Research Institute in Ardmore, about 40 miles away.
 So, he reached out.
-By the mid-1970s, Don's key source of agricultural information was the Noble Foundation.
+By the mid-1970s, Don's key source of agricultural information was the Noble Research Institute.

 Don was also known to seek out new forage varieties that he could incorporate into his grazing plans.
-He went to the Noble Foundation for recommendations on what would be compatible with his standard fields of wheat.
+He went to the Noble Research Institute for recommendations on what would be compatible with his standard fields of wheat.

-"He relied heavily on the Noble Foundation's word," Jim said.
+"He relied heavily on the Noble Research Institute's word," Jim said.
 "What they said weighed heavily on what he did because they weren't and still aren't trying to sell you something.
 They were just trying to help you."

 Noah Howard ranched in Montague County, Texas, before renting then buying land across the Red River.